mrb113/mrb113.github.io/_posts/2016-4-28-How-To-Plug-In-USB-A-Correctly-Every-Time.md

 ![SMBC USB](../images/usb-smbc.gif)

-Turns out that plugging it in correctly isn't voodoo magic, though - there's actually a way to figure out which way is up or down on a USB Type-A or Type-B (or any of its mini/micro variants) plug:
+Turns out that plugging it in correctly doesn't require advanced knowledge of quantum physics, though - there's actually a way to figure out which way is up or down on a USB Type-A or Type-B (or any of its mini/micro variants) plug:

 ### Trick: The USB logo always goes on top.